bolouie/bolouie/README.md

 - 🔋 I’m currently working on my dev portfolio.
 - 📚 I’m curious about developers using the MERN stack and Vuejs.
-- 🧭 I'm still getting familiar with the ins and outs of open source.